Assessment at Christ Church

 At Christ Church, we have adopted 5 stages of performance against each Year Group Skill.
-If a child is developing, developing+ or developing ++ a skill by the end of the year, this will mean that they have achieved the National Expectation for that skill.
+If a child is working at, working at + or working at ++ a skill by the end of the year, this will mean that they have achieved the National Expectation for that skill.

-- The child has used and applied the skill several times independently with very few errors.
+The child has used and applied the skill several times independently with a few errors.

-- The child has used and applied the skill several times independently with very occasional error.
+The child has used and applied the skill several times independently with very occasional errors.

-- The child has applied the skill independently; unprompted and with independence.
+The child has used and applied the skill independently unprompted and with independence.

-- The child has shown a very competent level of understanding, mastering the skill and is ready to move on to the next Year Group expectation of this skill.
+The child has shown a very competent level of understanding, having a greater depth understanding of the skill, ready to move on to the next Year Group expectation of this skill.